-Balancing a language course and a job may sound like a tricky task, but there are plenty of available options so you can find the one that fits your lifestyle best.
+Balancing a language course and a job may sound like a tricky task, but there are plenty of available options so you can find the one that fits your lifestyle best and ultimately help you improve your CV.
 Multi-task and combine your holidays in sunny Malta with a business English course, request some unpaid leave for an intensive course if you don’t want to use vacation time or, the best option, see if you can get your company to finance your course.
 Here’s our rundown of all the different types of business English courses available to working professionals… and hopefully your company will pay up!

 General English + business